-Your success is paramount which is why we maintain close industry partnerships to ensure we offer relevant applied education tailored for the jobs of tomorrow.
-In fact, more than 1,000 private and public sector professionals provide advice and guidance to ensure we teach the real-world skills required in an ever-changing workplace.
+Your success is our priority, which is why we maintain those close industry partnerships to ensure we offer relevant applied education tailored for the jobs of tomorrow.
+There are more than 1,000 private and public sector professionals on our advisory boards who provide advice and guidance to ensure we teach the real-world skills required in an everchanging workplace.